OpenBMB/ToolBench/README.md

 │  ├── /chatgpt_dfs/
 │  ├── ...
 │  └── /toolllama_dfs/
-├── /data_0830/
-│  ├── /answer_0830/
-│  ├── /test_query_ids/
-│  ├── toolllama_G123_dfs_train_0830.json
-│  └── toolllama_G123_dfs_eval_0830.json
 ```
-The `data` directory is needed for all the experiments and demo. `reproduction_data` is used in ToolEval to reproduce our experimental results, and `data_0830` is the updated version data, with more solution path annotations and intact reasoning thoughts.
 Here is some descriptions for the `data` directory:
 - `instruction` and `answer`: The instruction data and solution path annotation data. `G1`,`G2`, `G3` refers to single-tool, intra-category multi-tool and intra-collection multi-tool data respectively.
 We also have an [Atlas Explorer](https://atlas.nomic.ai/map/58aca169-c29a-447a-8f01-0d418fc4d341/030ddad7-5305-461c-ba86-27e1ca79d899) for visualization.
 - `toolenv`: The tool environment related data, containing API jsons, API codes and API example responses.
 - `retrieval`: The data used for tool retrieval is included in this directory.
-- `test_query_ids`: We sample 100 instances from every test set.
-This directory contains query ids of the test instances in each test set.
+- `test_instruction` and `test_query_ids`: We sample 200 instances from every test set.
+The `test_instruction` directory contains test queries for each test set, and the `test_query_ids` contains query ids of the test instances in each test set.
 - `retrieval_test_query_ids`: This directory contains query ids of the test instances for retriever.
 - `toolllama_G123_dfs_train.json` and `toolllama_G123_dfs_eval.json`: Preprocessed data that can be used to train toolllama directly and reproduce our results.
 For preprocessing details, we split the G1, G2 and G3 data into train, eval and test parts respectively and combine the train data for training in our main experiments.